 Bitcoin introduced a groundbreaking concept of an algorithmically controlled currency with a fixed hardcoded monetary policy that was supposed to prevent elite groups from gaining the ability to control the coin supply.
 Satoshi's invention could have changed the entire financial framework, but unfortunately, Bitcoin featured too many shortcomings that didn't allow it to reach the stated goal.
-Even though it was introduced by its creator as a decentralized payment system (literally "a peer-to-peer electronic cash system"), Bitcoin did not turn out to meet that definition and became a speculative asset or an inflation hedging tool instead.
+Even though it was introduced by its creator as a decentralized payment system (literally "a peer-to-peer electronic cash system"), Bitcoin did not turn out to meet that definition and became a speculative asset instead.